Kosmos 1818: Description

 Kosmos 1818 was launched on February 1, 1987 on a Tsyklon-2 rocket from the Baikonur Cosmodrome.
 It was put into an orbit about 800 km above the Earth's surface at an inclination of 65° and a period of 100.6 minutes.
 The satellite had a mission life of about five to six months.

 The satellite was powered by a TOPAZ 1 nuclear reactor.
 This was cooled by liquid sodium-potassium, NaK, metal, it used a high-temperature moderator containing hydrogen and highly enriched uranium fuel.
 It produced electricity using a thermionic converter.
 It had a Plazma-2 SPT electric engine.

 Its mission was to search the oceans for naval and merchant vessels, using radar.

 Unlike the earlier Soviet RORSAT satellites, Kosmos 1818 and its twin, Kosmos 1867, were launched into high orbits.
-This mitigated to possibility of mishaps resulting in uncontrolled re-entry of radioactive material, as had occurred with Kosmos 954 and Kosmos 1402, which showered the Earth with radioactive debris.
+This mitigated the possibility of mishaps resulting in uncontrolled re-entry of radioactive material, as had occurred with Kosmos 954 and Kosmos 1402, which showered the Earth with radioactive debris.

 In 1992, Kosmos 1818 had an approximate visual magnitude of 3.3.